 Avoid Paying in Cash when Paying Child Support Directly

 If you are making direct child support payments, it is crucial you do so in a manner that produces comprehensive documentation.
 Never pay child support in cash — even if you fully trust your former partner to treat you fairly.
-The reality is disputes can arise at any point in time.
+The reality is that disputes can arise at any point in time.
 Should there be a disagreement, fathers need reliable evidence indicating how much child support was paid and when payments were made.
 Be sure to keep your records.

 State Enforcement: Payments are Processed Through the Disbursement Unit System

-For several reasons, parents may want state assistance in processing child support payments.
+For several reasons, parents may want the state’s assistance in processing child support payments.
 Child support can be taken directly out of a father’s paycheck — and then rerouted to their former partner.
 With this approach, there will be no financial interactions between the two parents.
 The Illinois State Disbursement Unit operates a system that processes child support payments.
 If you have questions or concerns about getting your child support enforcement and process through the Illinois Department of Healthcare and Family Services (HFS), our family lawyers are available to help.

 Call Our Illinois Fathers’ Rights Attorney for a Confidential Consultation